Eragoo/rmq-lab/rmq.spring.publisher/readme-article.md

 ```

 The `invoke()` function ensures:
-- All operations use the **same dedicated channel**
+- All operations use the **same channel**
 - Single channel handles all messages and their confirmations
-- Eliminates channel create/close overhead
+- Eliminates channel create/close overhead by using same channel per batch
 - Prevents memory issues from excessive channel creation

+Note: using `.invoke` gives no benefit if you're not using batches but just publish one-by-one.

 ## Publisher Confirm Types: Simple vs Correlated